The Australian Consumer Law (ACL) has introduced a significant update affecting businesses all across Australia as we move into 2025.

 What Are The New Laws?

-This means that a simple statement is no longer enough – the ACL has introduced specific wording that every service business must include in their warranties against defects.
+This means that a simple statement is no longer enough – the ACL now requires every eligible service business to include the exact wording in their warranties against defects.

 If your business offers services to consumers and makes warranties against defects, you will need to use the following wording in your warranty documents: